envoyproxy/nighthawk/docs/updating_envoy_dependency.md

 ### Step 0

-Ensure sure you are in the directory expected by the steps in this guide:
+Ensure you are in the directory expected by the steps in this guide:

 ```bash
 ls -d .git api ci docs include source || (echo "These steps should be executed in a directory containing .git, api, ci, docs, include, source, etc.")